rodw/rods-node-util/README.md

 ## Installation

-The module is published as `rods-node-util` on npm.
+The module is published as `rods-util` on npm.
 It has no (runtime) external dependencies.

-You can install rods-node-util directly through `npm`:
+You can install rods-util directly through `npm`:

-    npm install rods-node-util -g
+    npm install rods-util -g

 (omit the `-g` flag to install the module in a local `node_modules` directory rather than the global one).

 or by adding it as a dependency in your `package.json`:

-    "dependencies": { "rods-node-util": "latest" }
+    "dependencies": { "rods-util": "latest" }

 ## Use

 To use the module, simply require it:

-    var Util = require('rods-node-util');
+    var S = require('rods-util').StringUtil;
     var hello = ' hello.  ';
     console.log(hello);         // outputs: " hello.  "
-    console.log(Util.trim(hello)); // outputs: "hello."
+    console.log(S.trim(hello)); // outputs: "hello."

 See the test suite for more examples.

+## Legal Stuff

+This software and associated materials are made available under the terms of the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0), an [OSD-compliant](http://www.opensource.org/licenses/Apache-2.0), non-viral, open source license.
+Use it in good health.

+See the `license.txt` file for details.

-## Documentation
+## DATED MATERIAL FOLLOWS

+The documentation below refers to a previous version of the module (published on npm as `rods-node-util`).
+The package has been refactored a bit since this was written, but isn't too far off.
+Until I get a chance to update these docs, you can see the test suite for up-to-date examples.

 ### Utility Methods